 GUARANTEED ISSUE BURIAL INSURANCE

-Guaranteed issue burial insurance does not require a medical exam or any health question.
+Guaranteed issue whole insurance does not require a medical exam or any health question.
 You will be approved regardless of your medical condition if you satisfy the age requirement.

 A guaranteed issue plan has a two-year waiting period.
 If you pass away during the first two years, the company will refund all your premiums plus 7-10% interest.